 Show Collection Name: Show or hide the collection name.

 Allow Switching Collections: If this is enabled and there are multiple published collections in a workspace, the viewer will be able to switch between different public collections via the workspace menu on the top left.

-Allow Switching Views: Allows or prevents a user from switching views via the view menu in the top right hand corner of the collection.
+Allow Switching Views: This allows or prevents a user from switching views via the view menu in the top right-hand corner of the collection.

 Initial View: This lets you choose which of the public views is displayed to the viewer when they first open the link or view the embedded collection.